Thank You for Being a Friend: Other versions

-The song was recorded by Cynthia Fee to serve as the theme song for the NBC sitcom The Golden Girls, and recorded again by Chuck Negron for the series's CBS spin-off The Golden Palace.
+The song was recorded by Cindy Fee to serve as the theme song for the NBC sitcom The Golden Girls, and recorded again by former Three Dog Night co-frontman Chuck Negron for the series's CBS spin-off The Golden Palace.

-Additionally, the song was featured as a dedication to the host on Casey Kasem's final American Top 20/10, broadcast on the Fourth of July weekend in 2009; at the end of two World Series games (Game 5 in 1988 and Game 4 in 1990); in the It's Always Sunny in Philadelphia episode "Mac's Mom Burns Her House Down"; at the end of Super Bowl XL; in the episode of The Simpsons titled "Double, Double, Boy in Trouble"; on episodes of the TV shows Dancing with the Stars, Family Guy, New Girl, Looking, Unbreakable Kimmy Schmidt, The Goldbergs, Arrested Development, Atlanta, The Boys and the TV special Trolls Holiday, as well as on a May 2010 episode of Saturday Night Live hosted by Golden Girls star Betty White, in which past and present cast members sang the song followed by a death metal version of the song performed by White while wearing a ski mask.
+Additionally, the song was featured as a dedication to the host on Casey Kasem's final American Top 20/10, broadcast on the Fourth of July weekend in 2009; it was Casey Kasem's final long distance dedication. at the end of two World Series games (Game 5 in 1988 and Game 4 in 1990); in the It's Always Sunny in Philadelphia episode "Mac's Mom Burns Her House Down"; at the end of Super Bowl XL; in the episode of The Simpsons titled "Double, Double, Boy in Trouble"; on episodes of the TV shows Dancing with the Stars, Family Guy, New Girl, Looking, Unbreakable Kimmy Schmidt, The Goldbergs, Arrested Development, Atlanta, The Boys and the TV special Trolls Holiday, as well as on a May 2010 episode of Saturday Night Live hosted by Golden Girls star Betty White, in which past and present cast members sang the song followed by a death metal version of the song performed by White while wearing a ski mask.
 Elaine Paige and Dionne Warwick released a recording of the song on Paige's duet album Elaine Paige and Friends in 2010.
-Other notables who covered the song include ex-Beatle Ringo Starr, whose unreleased recording of the composition was produced by longtime Andrew Gold confederate Peter Asher, and actress/chanteuse Bernadette Peters, who used it to open her 1979 live video release Bernadette Peters In Concert.
+Other notables who covered the song include ex-Beatle Ringo Starr, whose unreleased recording of the composition was produced by longtime Andrew Gold confederate Peter Asher, and actress/singer Bernadette Peters, who used it to open her 1979 live video release Bernadette Peters In Concert.